 What Are the Advantages of Montessori Toys for Children?

 Since Montessori toys are nothing flashy or complex, little children tinker with them until they discover how to play with each toy.
-This gives children a feel for natural materials, shapes, and textures, as well as how to apply them.
+This gives children a feel for natural materials, shapes, and textures, and how to apply them.

 Any parent knows that a young child's superpower is entertaining themselves with anything.
 Why?
 Because little minds have an insatiable desire to explore.
 That's how kids learn!